spencertipping/ni/doc/cheatsheet_op.md

     * `oA` is syntactic sugar for `$ ni <data> gAn`
   * `O`: sort rows descending (numerical)
     * `OB` is equivalent to `$ ni <data> gBn-`
   * **Important Note**: `o` and `O` sorts *cannot be chained together* or combined with `g`.
 There is no guarantee that the output of `$ ni <data> gAoB` will have a lexicographically sorted first column, and there is no guarantee that `$ ni <data> oBOA` will have a numerically sorted second column.
-With very high probability, they will not be sorted.
+If you want to sort by multiple conditions, you must use `g`.

 ## Cell Operations
 `$ ni <data> ,<op><columns>`

 These provide keystroke-efficient ways to do transformations on a single column of the input data.
 Of particular use is the deterministic hashing function, which does a good job of compacting long IDs into 32-bit integers.
-With ~40 million IDs, there will be only be about 1% hash collisions, and with 400 million IDs, there will be 10% hash collisions.
-See [this](http://math.stackexchange.com/questions/35791/birthday-problem-expected-number-of-collisions) for why.

 * `,a`: Running average
 * `,d`: Difference between consecutive rows